charlesericwilson-portfolio/Echo_rust_agent_proxy/README.md

 ### Status as of April 11, 2026
 This repo had 123 unique cloners + 14 YouTube refferals (in 2 days)

-Next steps: Building datasets and adding database support soon.
+Next steps: Building datasets and adding database support then switching to v4 to add functionality learned from this project.